Fine P\'olya-Szeg\H{o} rearrangement inequalities in metric spaces and applications: P olya-Szeg o inequalities: Ricci lower bounds

 where $g(t) = N\omega_N t^{N-1}$.
 Hence, by considering $ \Omega=\X, I = (0,\infty)$, then $\omega = \mm_{0,N} = g\Leb 1\mres I$ and ${\sf C} \coloneqq {\sf AVR}(\X)^{\frac 1N} $ we see that Theorem \ref{thm:main Sobolev PZ metric} as well as Theorem \ref{thm:polya BV} here apply (recall that $\X$ is a PI-space).
 This concludes the proof of i) and ii).

-We are therefore left to prove the rigidity statement.
+We are therefore left to prove the rigidity statements.
 Hence we assume that equality holds in \eqref{eq:polya Sobolev AVR} with both sides non-zero and finite.
-Then the rigidity part of Theorem \ref{thm:Polya W1p} gives the existence of a set $E=\{u>t\}$ that satisfies equality in \eqref{eq:isop avr in proof} for a.e.\ $t \in(m,M).$ Now, if $\X$ is an ${\sf RCD}(0,N)$ space, then taking into account Remark \ref{topological reg avr}, we have that $\X$ is an $N$-Euclidean metric measure cone.
-If, more generally, $\X$ is an essentially non-branching ${\sf CD}(0,N)$ space, the assumption that $E$ is $\mm$-a.e.\ bounded makes it possible to deduce that $\X$ is an $N$-volume cone.
+Then the rigidity part of Theorem \ref{thm:Polya W1p} ({taking into account Remark \ref{topological reg avr}}) gives the existence of a set $E=\{u>t\}$ that satisfies equality in \eqref{eq:isop avr in proof} for a.e.\ $t \in(m,M)$ and that $\X$ is an $N$-volume cone.